23navi/openLUMA/README.md

 ## 📖 Overview

-**OpenMAIC** (Open Multi-Agent Interactive Classroom) is an open-source AI platform that turns any topic or document into a rich, interactive classroom experience.
+**openLUMA** is an open-source AI classroom studio that turns any topic or document into a rich, interactive learning experience.
 Powered by multi-agent orchestration, it generates slides, quizzes, interactive simulations, and project-based learning activities — all delivered by AI teachers and AI classmates who can speak, draw on a whiteboard, and engage in real-time discussions with you.
 With built-in [OpenClaw](https://github.com/openclaw/openclaw) integration, you can generate classrooms directly from messaging apps like Feishu, Slack, or Telegram.

 https://github.com/user-attachments/assets/b4ab35ac-f994-46b1-8957-e82fe87ff0e9